A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 On Safari With Bwana Game

-On Safari With Bwana Game by Eric Balson (2003) who guided some of the most famous people on earth and their hunting stories are all told in this book.
+On Safari With Bwana Game by Eric Balson (2003) who guided many notables, including Tito and European royalty and their hunting stories are all told in this book.
 This fascinating biography is full of amusing ancedotes.

 One Happy Hunter

 One Happy Hunter by George Barrington (1994).
 As a professional hunter with Ker & Downey, the author hunted the length and breadth of East Africa during the 1950s and 1960s.
-Barrington was the professional who took out (among other notables) John H Batten.
-He also married Batten's daughter.
+Barrington was the professional hunter who took out John H Batten and also married his daughter.

 Fred Bartlett